 Keynotopia is the story of a service that became a product, and of a designer who became an entrepreneur.

 In 2010, I had already spent 3 years as a user experience design consultant, helping some of the best startups in Seattle and Silicon Valley design and launch more than 12 products, and I’ve been part of great success stories as four of these startups were acquired.
 It was time to do something different, but I was still extremely passionate about design and technology.
 My starting point was to look back at how I had been helping companies design, test, iterate, and launch products quickly, and to turn some of my design services into products that thousands of entrepreneurs and designers can use to accomplish similar results.

-And at a $20 price tag, Apple Keynote beats most wireframing, prototyping, and design tools out there.
-It’s the best design tool disguised as a presentation app!
+And for a FREE product, Apple Keynote beats most wireframing, prototyping, and design tools out there.
+It’s the best app prototyping tool disguised as a presentation app!

 So I started by sharing a couple of Keynote templates that I had created during my work as a product designer.
 Soon after, my blog post on how I prototype iPad apps using Apple Keynote became viral, and I’ve received hundreds of requests to design more templates for web, desktop and other mobile platforms.

 Fast forward to today, Keynotopia contains over 10,000 vector user interface components designed in Keynote, PowerPoint and OpenOffice.
 It is used by thousands of designers, entrepreneurs, program managers, developers, and teachers in over 80 countries.
 And they have become the design and prototyping tool of choice at Fortune 500 companies, start-up incubators, design agencies, and universities.